 - Perform a fall risk walk-through.
 Relatively innocuous items in the home can conceal a hidden danger for older adults.
 Take a walk through the older adult’s house to check for throw rugs, low tables or other furniture, missing handrails along the stairways, inadequate lighting, and any clutter obstructing walking paths.

 - Call Abby Senior Care.
 Our highly trained care staff are available to perform a fall safety assessment to look for and then make suggestions for changes to lessen fall risk.
 We can also help with mobility, safe bathing/showering and transfers, medication reminders, and many other services to keep seniors safe from falls.

 If an older adult does have a fall, regardless of whether it doesn’t seem to have resulted in injury, contact his or her physician for an assessment and further recommendations to prevent another fall.

 For a free in-home consultation, connect with Abby Senior Care’s aging care experts any time at 303-699-8840.
 We are able to design a customized plan of care to manage any challenges and also to make life safer and more enjoyable for seniors at home.

-Whether the need is for just a couple hours of respite care each week or 24-hour live-in care, Abby Senior Care, the experts in companion care in Lakewood, CO and the surrounding communities, is here with the solution you need.
+Whether the need is for just a couple hours of respite care each week or 24-hour live-in care, Abby Senior Care, providers of senior home care in Denver and the surrounding communities, is here with the solution you need.
 Email us today!